bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/vault-secrets-management-service.md

 author: Matt Spencer

-content_owner: Nick Corcoran
+content_owner: Cailey Jones
 ---

 # Vault Secrets Management Service

-The BC Government Vault Secret Management Service, based on the Hashicorp Vault product, provides a tool for securely accessing secrets.
+The BC Government Vault Secrets Management Service, based on the Hashicorp Vault product, provides a tool for securely accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, or certificates.
 Vault provides a unified interface to any secret, while providing tight access control and recording a detailed audit log.

 Kubernetes Secrets backed by ETCD are still available for use by platform teams.
 It is recommended that Kubernetes Secrets be reserved for non-secrets (e.g. environment variables).